emberjs/rfcs/text/0000-modifier-manager-timing-capabilities.md

 ## Alternatives

-1. We could continue accepting the unnecessary double paint and it's potential negative impact on performance.
+1. We could continue accepting the (potential) flash of unstyled content, the double paint and it's potential negative impact on performance.
-2. We could change the timing of the existing `installModifier` hook to run on layout always.
-Doing so would resolve the double paint issue.
-But we would accept that some modifiers are executed in critical rendering path even if not needed.
+2. We could change the timing of the existing `installModifier` hook to always run on layout.
+Doing so would resolve the flash of unstyled content and the double paint issue.
+But we would accept that some modifiers are executed in critical rendering path even if not needed, which could lead to other performance issues.

 ## Unresolved questions